Dean Forest Railway

-The Dean Forest Railway is a 4+1/4 mi long heritage railway that runs between Lydney and Parkend in the Forest of Dean, Gloucestershire.
+The Dean Forest Railway is a 4+1/4 mi long heritage railway that runs between Lydney and Parkend in the Forest of Dean, Gloucestershire, England.

 The route was part of the former Severn and Wye Railway which ran from Lydney to Cinderford.
 The society that operates the line started steam locomotive operations in 1971, and bought the trackbed and line from British Rail in 1986, reaching Lydney Junction in 1995 and Parkend in 2005.
 Trains are operated by both steam and heritage diesel locomotives, and heritage diesel multiple units.

 The Dean Forest Railway has been given the former Panteg and Griffithstown railway station building.
 Its removal was completed in June 2016, and is expected to be placed at the new upcoming Speech House Road.

 The Dean Forest Railway plans to extend its heritage services a further 2+1/2 mi through/into the middle of the Royal Forest at Speech House Road (close to the nearby Beechenhurst Visitor Attraction), bringing the line to a total of about 6+3/4 mi in length.
 In 2016, DFR's director of civil engineering and director of development Jason Shirley announced plans to expand the railway to Cinderford.
 The project's status as a strategic regional development means that a large proportion of the estimated £8million cost could be met by Government funding.
 As of 2025, progress has been slow, with the extension being delayed by a proposal for a new level crossing at Travellers Rest that requires the permission of the Office of Rail and Road.